CCeph/weather_web_app/README.md

 The API keys are shown to the public.
 None of the API keys are worth anything, so it is fine.

+When autocomplete options are clicked with a touchpad, they do not fill the search bar because the event does not trigger.
+It works with a mouse though.

 ## Things to Implement

 What happens when a country name is inputted instead of a city name?
 Eg. Egypt